-Students in the College of Arts and Sciences must satisfy the core curriculum requirements of the University given on page 26 of this bulletin.
+Students in the College of Arts and Sciences must satisfy the core curriculum requirements of the University given on pages 26-28 of this bulletin.
+An additional requirement of FA 120 is also required of all students.

 Additional specific requirements are set by the department or program division in which the student's major program is pursued.
 For these requirements consult the respective sections in this bulletin.